 Part of the modules: Business Processes and Information Systems (p.
-65)[IW3INAIFB8]
+63)[IW3INAIFB8]

 ECTS Credits

+5

-5 Hours per week Term Instruction language
+Hours per week

-Winter / Summer Term de
+Winter / Summer Term

+de Instruction language

 The assessment of this course are practical work, presentations and a written thesis according to §4(2), 3 of the examination regulation.
 Practical work, presentations and a written thesis are weighted according to the course.